-Q: How common is autism?
+Q: How common are autism spectrum disorders?

-A: Parents have an essential role in providing support to children with autism.
-They can help to ensure access to health services and education, and offer the affection and care needed as the child grows up.
-Recently, it has been shown that parents can also successfully deliver psychosocial and behavioral treatments to their own children.
+A: Parents have an essential role in providing support to a child with an autism spectrum disorder.
+They can help to ensure access to health services and education, and offer nurturing and stimulating environments as their child grows up.
+Recently, it has been shown that parents can also help deliver psychosocial and behavioural treatments to their own children.

-Q: What causes autism?
+Q: What causes autism spectrum disorders?

 A: Scientific evidence suggests that various factors, both genetic and environmental, contribute to the onset of autism spectrum disorders by influencing early brain development.

-Q: Are childhood vaccines responsible for autism?
+Q: Are childhood vaccines responsible for autism spectrum disorders?

 There is also no evidence to suggest that any other childhood vaccine may increase the risk of autism spectrum disorders.
-In addition, evidence reviews commissioned by WHO concluded that there was no association between the use of preservatives such as thiomersal that contains ethyl mercury in vaccines and autism spectrum disorders.
+In addition, evidence reviews commissioned by WHO concluded that there was no association between the use of vaccine preservatives such as thiomersal and autism spectrum disorders.